 I’ve seen that the same can be said about companies and their internal processes.
 How companies function internally is rarely seen by customers, and that is probably a good thing.
 Those of you who work behind the scenes can testify to the dirty little secrets of dysfunctional back office workflow.

 A few years ago my oldest daughter ventured out into the workforce.
-Fortunately she didn’t have to struggle to find work as my neighbor was an A/R manager who needed some temporary help.
+Fortunately she didn’t have to struggle to find work as my neighbor was an AR manager who needed some temporary help.
 My eager new worker was excited to have the job.
 After she settled into the role, I asked about her new job.
 She described her office in detail and mentioned the lack of action each day.
 So I asked her specifically, “What do you do each day?”
 She launched into an explanation.
-“Well, as a temp in the A/R department, I spend most of my time trying to close out invoices.
+“Well, as a temp in the accounts receivable (AR) department, I spend most of my time trying to close out invoices.
 They give me a check for something like $350,000 and I have to spend the rest of the day trying to figure out what invoices the customer is trying to pay and close out whichever invoices they are trying to partial pay and dispute.
 Sometimes the customer will send remittance information, but usually the info they send doesn’t match our records.”

 As I think about the companies I work with and the conversations I’ve had with employees, there seems to be two types of people: players and coaches.
 The players are the ones who learn the back office processes and the coaches are the ones who teach them how it is done.
 Unfortunately, in most cases, no one in that process is asking the tough questions.
 No one questions why they are teaching or learning inefficient, manual processes when there are technological solutions to automate the entire process.
-With all of the innovation within the Fintech industry today, there’s no reason for companies to be stuck with, “that’s just how we have always done it”.
-It’s time for A/R teams to begin a dialogue, starting with the word “Why?”
+With all of the innovation within the Fintech industry today, there’s no reason for companies to be stuck with, “that’s just how we have always done it.”
+It’s time for accounts receivable (AR) teams to begin a dialogue, starting with the word “Why?”

 At Billtrust we help companies that have the guts to ask, “Why are we doing it this way?”